Jwsxs/Jwsxs/README.md

 **computer engineering student · systems programming · computer graphics · c/c++**

-> *understand first. abstract later.*
+> *i can't use what i can't understand, and i don't understand what i cannot create*

 ---

 ## about

-i'm a low-level developer passionate about understanding how computers actually work.

-i enjoy building things from scratch — bootloaders, kernels, terminal renderers, emulators, software rasterizers — using them as a way to study operating systems, computer architecture and graphics programming.
+i'm a low-level developer passionate about understanding how computers actually work. i enjoy building things from scratch: bootloaders, kernels, terminal renderers, emulators, software rasterizers... and using them as a way to study operating systems, computer architecture and graphics programming.

-i can't use what can't understand, and i don't understand what i cannot create

-currently pursuing a **Computer Engineering** degree at **UTFPR**.
+currently pursuing a **Computer Engineering** degree at **UTFPR**

 ---